Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

     0% ...
 30% ...
 60% ...
 100% - OK
 ```

-To abort the test prematurely, press {{< kbd >}}Ctrl{{< /kbd >}}+{{< kbd >}}C{{< /kbd >}} to terminate the master controller.
-This terminates all running agents as well and triggers the download of all test results generated so far.
-Note that it's therefore impossible to disconnect the master controller from the test cluster while keeping the load test running.
+To abort the test prematurely, press {{< kbd >}}Ctrl{{< /kbd >}}+{{< kbd >}}C{{< /kbd >}} to terminate the mastercontroller.
+This terminates all running agents and triggers the download of all captured data.

-{{% note notitle %}}
+{{% warning %}}
+You cannot disconnect the mastercontroller from the test cluster in this mode while keeping the test running.
+This only works when you run in interactive mode.

-For long-running load tests, it is recommended to run the test without the `-auto` option.
-This makes it possible to disconnect from the test cluster without terminating the test and inhibits accidental test termination.
+For long-running tests, it is recommended to run the test without the `-auto` option.
+This makes it possible to disconnect from the test cluster without terminating the test and prevents accidental test termination.
-{{% /note %}}
+{{% /warning %}}

 ### Scripted Commands

-In order to better fit into highly-automated environments, XLT 5.2.1 improved the master controller in order to ease scripting.
-With the command line option `-c <commandList>` (or `--commands <commandList>`) you can specify which commands the master controller should execute on your behalf in a non-interactive fashion.
+In order to better fit into highly-automated environments, XLT 5.2.1 improved the mastercontroller in order to ease scripting.
+With the command line option `-c <commandList>` (or `--commands <commandList>`) you can specify which commands the mastercontroller should execute on your behalf.
 This way, typical use cases can be scripted quite easily:

 * upload the test suite and start the load test (`mastercontroller.sh -c upload,start`)
 * download the results of a running load test and generate a report from them (`mastercontroller.sh -c download,report`)
 * abort a running load test (`mastercontroller.sh -c abort`)
-* abort a running load test, download the final results, and generate a report from them (`mastercontroller.sh -c abort,download,report`)
+* abort a running load test, download the final results, and generate a report (`mastercontroller.sh -c abort,download,report`)

-Please note that the master controller executes the commands exactly as specified on the command line which means in the same order and quantity.
+Please note that the mastercontroller executes the commands exactly as specified on the command line.
+It does not run any validation if this makes sense at all.

 ### Embedded Mode

 Both interactive mode and auto mode can be combined with the command line option `-embedded`.
-It starts the master controller as well as an internal agent controller.
+It starts the master controller as well as an internal agentcontroller.

 This is useful if you want to run load tests without a distributed load test environment.
-It will start a single agent controller as well as the master controller on the same machine.
-There's no need to manually start an agent controller before you run the load test, which facilitates the handling of automated load tests started from within a build process.
+It will start a single agentcontroller as well as the mastercontroller on the same machine.
+There's no need to manually start an agentcontroller.
 This option is also recommended when playing around with the [Posters demo](../../quick-start/30-demo-test-suite) for training purposes because it simplifies the process of running a load test.

 {{% note notitle %}}
 When you use the `-embedded` option, the local agent controller settings will override the set of agent controllers configured in `mastercontroller.properies`.
 {{% /note %}}

+{{% warning %}}
+When you quit the mastercontroller in embedded mode, you terminate the agentcontroller and any running test.
+You might not be able to recover results easily.
+{{% /warning %}}